-Marjie began performing as a young child in northern Minnesota and took her dreams to the East Coast to earn her B.A. in Dance and Human Rights from Barnard College of Columbia University, where she studied acting with Rob Bundy and Rebecca Guy and worked with modern choreographers Twyla Tharp, Larry Keigwin, Sidra Bell, and Katiti King.
-She also spent cherished time abroad studying performing arts, culture, and international politics in Senegal, New Zealand, and Paris.
+Marjie earned her B.A. in Dance and Human Rights from Barnard College of Columbia University, where she studied acting with Rob Bundy and Rebecca Guy and worked with modern choreographers Twyla Tharp, Larry Keigwin, Sidra Bell and Katiti King.
+She also spent cherished time abroad studying performing arts, international politics and language in Senegal, New Zealand and Paris.

 Outside of performing, Marjie is a freelance copyeditor, writer and web content manager.
 She is also a teaching artist with Treasure Trunk Theatre and volunteers with Artists Striving to End Poverty (ASTEP), an organization committed to providing arts education programming to underserved youth in the New York community and around the world.